 - A French fry dip (or even just crispy potatoes!)

 - Loaded Greek Sweet Potato Fries

 Make-Ahead and Store

-Easily make this lazy girl tzatziki ahead of time – or don’t, because you know, that’s the whole point of the lazy part 😉 – and relish in the fact that you have tzatziki in your fridge on demand.
+Easily make this dip ahead of time – or don’t, because you know, that’s the whole point of it being so easy – and relish in the fact that you have tzatziki in your fridge on demand. n

-Store it in an airtight container in the fridge for up to 4 days.
+Simply mix it together and store it in an airtight container in the fridge for 4-5 days and enjoy as you will!

 More Easy Dip Recipes to Try:

 - 10 Minute Whipped Ricotta